AnTranQuoc/Snake_Game/README.md

-#A snake game by javascript
+# A snake game by javascript
+Made with HTML, CSS and JavaScript.

+Just Go Live